How is a patient's treatment discussed and managed?

 What are the benefits of patients’ groups?
-What difference does it make to you personally, in your daily consultations, to have a well-informed, empowered patient?
+What difference does it make to you personally, in your daily consultations, to have a well-informed or empowered patient?

-What are the drawbacks of having a patient that is “over-informed”?
+Are there any drawbacks to having a patient who is “over-informed”?

 It always good for patients to be informed.
-But we sometimes encounter difficulties when a patient becomes disappointed when a new drug is not available to them in their centre.
-With MDS there are new drugs coming out.
-Most of them available in clinical trial studies only.
-So, once a study is not available at their centre or somewhere that is easily accessible for the patient, that’s disappointing.
+But we sometimes encounter difficulties when a patient becomes disappointed when a new drug, for example, is not available to them in their centre.
+With MDS there are new drugs coming out, most of them available in clinical trial studies only.
+So, if a study is not available at their centre or somewhere that is easily accessible, it’s disappointing for the patient.
 That’s one difficulty.

-One topic that comes up very often in our patients’ calls is second opinions or additional opinions.
+One topic that comes up very often in our patients’ calls is second, or what we call 'additional', opinions.
 What are your views on patients who request an additional opinion?
 Does it offend you if a patient asks for an additional opinion when he is seen by you?

-One of the reasons that I went into haematology is that we work as a team, the treatment is evidence based, and a team is managing the patients.
+One of the reasons that I went into haematology is that we work as a team - there is no individualised treatment, the treatment is all evidence based and we work as a team managing our patients.
 I welcome a second opinion, it’s always good to have fresh eyes, bringing a new perspective on how to manage a patient.
 It involves someone else’s expertise.

-What is the difference for patients between to be discussed in an MDT1 or going for a second opinion somewhere else, as you have just explained?
+What is the difference for patients between being discussed in an MDT1 and going for an additional opinion somewhere else, as you have just explained?

-An MDT involves decision making within a local team or a local network in some situations.
-So obviously that will take into account the local guidelines, which is evidence based, but it is tailored to that local environment, it looks at the local resources available, and the local expertise as well, the clinical experience within that centre.
+An MDT involves decision making within a local team, or a local network in some situations.
+So obviously that will take into account the local guidelines, which are evidence based, but it will be tailored to that local environment.
+It looks at the local resources available and the local expertise as well - so the clinical experience within that centre.
 A second opinion will be outside of that local setting, taking into account someone else’s experience and expertise, and probably it would have a perspective based on a lot more information and more resources.

 1 A Multidisciplinary Team (MDT) is a group of health care workers and social care professionals who are experts in different areas with different professional backgrounds, united as a team for planning and implementing treatment programs for complex medical conditions.